Akshaykumar05/Cloud-Computing/README.md

 **CAPEX**
 * The upfront investment in acquiring the physical space, hardware,and staff to set up a data centre is called CAPEX, capital expense or fixed expense.

+**OPEX**
+* The upfront investment in a technical team to keep the data centre running is known as OPEX, Operational expense pr variable expense